-Viewing Contacts on Your Phone
+Viewing Contacts

 - 1. Tap the Contacts icon. - 2.
 Your address book opens.
 You can scroll through the list and select a contact. - 3.
 You can add a new contact by tapping the plus sign (+) icon in the lower right corner.